-Lastly, MDU argues that inclusion of the "preference of the customer" as factor (5) of the six factors to be considered by the Commission in approving a request for relief under 49-34A-56 undermines the apparent customer-centric orientation of the body of the statute.
-The Commission submits that the inclusion of customer preference in the enumerated factors is not inconsistent with the Commission's interpretation of the statute.
+In the Circuit Court, MDU argued that inclusion of the "preference of the customer" as factor (5) of the six factors to be considered by the Commission in approving a request for relief under 49-34A-56 undermines the apparent customer-centric orientation of the body of the statute.
+Although MDU did not address this issue in its brief before the Court, we briefly address it here in the event MDU addresses it in its reply brief or argument.
+The Commission submits that the inclusion of customer preference in the enumerated factors is not at all inconsistent with the Commission's interpretation of the statute.
 It is the PUC's position that it was included to make it clear that once the Commission has determined that the threshold items in the body of the statute have been met (e.g. new customer, new location, 2000kW load, etc.), the Commission is not to then consider the five system factors in disregard of the customer's preference but is to specifically consider the customer's preference along with the system factors in deciding whether to allow a deviation from the assigned service areas.
 This interpretation is completely compatible with the plain language of the body of the statute and supported by the Court's holding in Hub City, supra.